Pay

 There are strict rules about what employers can deduct from your wages without breaking minimum wage law.

 For example, deductions to fund your work uniform are against the law if they mean that your average pay falls below the NMW in the relevant month.
-(Obviously, any personal protective equipment must be provided free of charge.
-There is guidance from the Health and Safety Executive on this.)
+Note - personal protective equipment must be provided free of charge.

 There are minimum hourly NMW rates in force throughout the UK.
 The government calls the top band (for workers aged 25 and older) the National Living Wage.

 The NMW should not be confused with the voluntary living wage, set each year by the Living Wage Foundation.
-This rate is higher than the government’s NMW and is based on an independent assessment of the amount someone needs to get by.
+This rate is based on an independent assessment of the amount someone needs to get by.

 Back to top